-- If the project includes 3 or more land uses or vertically integrates two land uses, the project is entitled to a Floor Area Ratio (FAR) Bonus of .50 FAR.
-If the .50 FAR bonus is granted, the entire site shall be regulated by FAR and not density. - Mixed use projects of 3 or more land uses, can consider different housing types (multi-family, attached single family or detaches single family) as different uses.
+• If the project includes 3 or more land uses or vertically integrates two land uses, the project is entitled to a Floor Area Ratio (FAR) Bonus of .50 FAR.
+If the .50 FAR bonus is granted, the entire site shall be regulated by FAR and not density.

+• Mixed use projects of 3 or more land uses, can consider different housing types (multi-family, attached single family or detaches single family) as different uses.

 The subject site is located within the limits of the University Area Community Plan.
+Planning Commission staff has determined the proposed project fulfills the broader intent of the University Area Community Plan.
+The Plan seeks to foster "a stable, safe, and livable community through physical revitalization which establishes positive neighborhood identity and provides community design guidelines to achieve a pedestrian friendly, mixed use area that will serve the needs of the citizens of the University Area Community."
 The University Area Community Plan supports developing physical improvements such as landscaping, gateways, sidewalks, signage, and street trees to define community identity (Goal 3).
 The applicant has agreed to a condition of approval that requires a minimum of four gateways to be provided: One (1) to the north, one (1) to the east and two (2) to the south.
 The applicant has also agreed to providing open spaces within the site.
 Per the conditions of approval, a minimum of ten (10) percent open space will be provided for the overall PD and a main square and civic space of at least 0.50 acres in size is required to be provided within the "Central District."